serafino16/ApacheFineract-app/README.md

 Event driven system with SQS and Lambda for Loan managment and Client Data Managment.

+RDS is configured in active-passive mode in prod/prodbackup with:  instances, security groups, subnet groups, parameter groups, a read replica, DNS failover routing, and backup plans across multiple AWS regions defined in the regions variable for high availability and resilience.

+Redis ElastiCache is configured in active-passive mode in prod/prodbackup with: replication groups with Multi-AZ support, snapshot backups, and environment-specific security groups in both Dev and Prod AWS regions, including a backup Redis cluster for Prod

 WAF: firewall rules for every VPC and SQL injection protection for RDS.